mincrmatt12/pycommunicate/docs/tutorial/sprinkling.rst

 .. note::
    Although I could of used a list, this seemed easier to implement and keep track for removing entries, so I used a dictionary.

 For each todo, get its text and store it in ``text``.
-Then, use the element creation function :py:meth:`~pycommunicate.proxies.dom.element.ElementWrapper.append_element_inside_self` to create and get a ``<div>`` element with id ``todo{index}`` inside the ``todo_div``.
+Then, use the element creation function :py:meth:`~pycommunicate.proxies.dom.element.ElementWrapper.add_child` to create and get a ``<div>`` element with id ``todo{index}`` inside the ``todo_div``.
 The next call is very similar, only calling it on ``todo_page_div`` and using it to create a ``<p>`` element with id ``todoText{index}`` instead.